First Alert Friday: tracking rain to snow and cold

 LOOKING AHEAD

-Friday night’s low of 28 degrees, can easily create new patches of ice on roads that were previously just wet.

 The weekend clears out and stays chilly.
-Saturday is partly cloudy, with a high of 40 degrees.
+Saturday is mostly cloudy, with linger snow in the mountains.
+The high is only 38 degrees, with some cloud breaks in the afternoon.

-Sunday morning is very cold in the low 20s, and then mostly sunny with a high of 44 degrees.
+Black ice is a concern for Sunday morning, with a very cold low of 24 degrees.
+It will become mostly sunny with a high of 44 degrees.

-Monday comes with rain showers again, and a chance to see that change to snow showers Monday night.
-The colder air looks like it will allow more snowfall for area as a whole.
+Monday comes with rain showers again, and a chance to see that change to some snow showers Monday night.
+A few snow showers are are possible in the Valley, to more snow showers in the Smokies, lingering into Tuesday.

-There’s a few mountain-top snow showers Tuesday and Wednesday but the rest of us are partly cloudy and a typical chill.

 Stick with WVLT News for the latest on our local forecast!